The Cheeky Monkey Media Blog

 Learn how to configure Drupal to send out HTML emails.
 Also, learn how to add images and colours to email in order to enhance your user’s experience.

 We are going to use mail system and mime mail in this tutorial.
 I will try to keep things simple.
+Four steps to configure Drupal to send HTML email.

 Step 1: Install Required Modules and Update Configuration